kaiko-ai/eva/docs/datasets/bach.md

 The `BACH` dataset class supports download the data no runtime with the initialized argument `download: bool = True`.

-The splits are created from the indices specified in te BACH dataset class.
+The splits are created from the indices specified in the BACH dataset class.
 These indices were picked to prevent data leakage due to images belonging to the same patient.
 Because the small dataset in combination with the patient ID constraint does not allow to split the data three-ways with sufficient amount of data in each split, we only create a train and val split and leave it to the user to submit predictions on the official test split to the [BACH Challenge Leaderboard](https://iciar2018-challenge.grand-challenge.org/evaluation/challenge/leaderboard/).